rust-lang/rust/text/0000-repr-pack.md

 [motivation]: #motivation

-Many C/C++ compilers allow a packing to be specified for structs which effectivally lowers the alignment for a struct and its fields (for example with MSVC there is `#pragma pack(N)`).
-Such packing is used extensively in certain C/C++ libraries (such as Windows API which uses it all over the place making writing Rust libraries such as `winapi` a nightmare).
+Many C/C++ compilers allow a packing to be specified for structs which effectively lowers the alignment for a struct and its fields (for example with MSVC there is `#pragma pack(N)`).
+Such packing is used extensively in certain C/C++ libraries (such as Windows API which uses it pervasively making writing Rust libraries such as `winapi` challenging).

 At the moment the only way to work around the lack of a proper `#[repr(pack = "N")]` attribute is to use `#[repr(packed)]` and then manually fill in padding which is a burdensome task.
-Even then that isn't quite right because the overall alignment of the struct would end up as 1 even though it needs to be N (or the default if that is smaller than N), so this fills in a gap which is basically impossible to do in Rust at the moment.
+Even then that isn't quite right because the overall alignment of the struct would end up as 1 even though it needs to be N (or the default if that is smaller than N), so this fills in a gap which is impossible to do in Rust at the moment.

 # Detailed design
 [design]: #detailed-design